HKU-BAL/Clair3/docs/split_haplotype_into_haploid_calling.md

-# Split reads into haplotypes and do variant calling on single haplotypes
+# Run two rounds of Clair3 to first split reads into haplotypes and then do variant calling on single haplotypes

 ## Introduction

-This document provides a step-by-step guide to split reads into haplotypes according to phased variants and do variant calling on single haplotypes.
+This document provides a step-by-step guide to first split reads into haplotypes according to phased variants and then do variant calling on single haplotypes.

 ## Prerequisites